BashiirHagi/AWS-Projects/README.md

 ### CloudWatch for resource monitoring. created CloudWatch alarms and Dashboards

-Create an EC2 Instance with Amazon Linux 2 AMI
+Created an EC2 Instance with Amazon Linux 2 AMI

-I chose the default VPC, and configured security inbound rules with port 22 open for all hosts (0.0.0.0/0)
+I chose the default VPC, and configured the security inbound rules with port 22 open for all hosts (0.0.0.0/0)

-I laucned the instance and downloaded the private key file (.pem) to my local machine
+I launched the instance and downloaded the private key file (.pem) to my local machine

-I then SSH into the EC2 Instance and pefromed software instllations/updates
+I then connected to my EC2 Instance using SSH and performed software installations/updates

 ##### Key Commands:
 - sudo yum update -y